AiStudent/w3gtest/readme.md

 python3 decompress.py r1.w3g
 ```

-##### Parses the players from the first header, reads w3mmd data and saves output to file.
+##### Parses the player names from the first header, reads w3mmd data and then saves the output to another .txt file.

 ```
 python3 get_stats.py r1.txt > extracted_w3mmd.txt
 ```

+warcraft 3 meta map data (w3mmd) blocks are in the form of:

+type, key and value.

+The types are either "Global", "Data" or a single number, representing a player.

 ##### Last in a dota replay there is data for each player:
 ```